medialab/quenouille/README.md

 >>> [2, 4, 6]
 ```

-Note that the function will only run until the queue is fully drained.
+Note that `imap` will only run until the queue is fully drained.
 So if you decide to add more items afterwards, this is not the function's concern anymore.

 ### ThreadPoolExecutor